Muxi-Studio/qiniu-upload/README.md

       screctKey:"your sk"
     }
 ```
- **Make sure that don't push this file to public!**  otherwise,others will know them.
+ **Make sure that don't push this file to public!**  otherwise,others will know your keys.
 ## Config using CLI

 - using options with '-'